numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

   dtype instances from DType classes.

-Note that the notion of dtype class is currently represented mainly as the ``dtype.num`` and ``dtype.char``, a distinction illustrated in the :ref:`dtype hierarchy figure <hierarchy_figure>`.
+Note that the notion of dtype class is currently represented mainly as the ``dtype.num`` and ``dtype.char``, a distinction illustrated below in the :ref:`dtype hierarchy figure <hierarchy_figure>`.

-Classes for numeric types do exist in NumPy -- for example, ``np.float64`` -- but these aren't Dtypes but rather the corresponding scalar classes (see also NEP 40 and 41 for discussion on why these are largely unrelated to the proposed changes).
+Perhaps confusingly, NumPy already has a class hierarchy for numeric types, as seen :ref:`in the figure <nep-0040_dtype-hierarchy>` of NEP 40, and the new DType hierarchy will resemble it.
+But the existing hierarchy is for scalar types, not DTypes, and its existence is largely irrelevant here, as NEP 40 and 41 explain in detail.

 .. _dtype_class: